 from “God’s Work and Man’s Practice” in The Word Appears in the Flesh

 Because there are always new developments in God’s work, thus there is new work, and thus there is also work that is obsolete and old.
 This old and new work is not contradictory, but complementary; each step follows on from the last.
 Because there is new work, the old things must, of course, be eliminated. … The work of God is always new and never old, and it never forms doctrine and is, instead, continually changing and renewing to a greater or lesser extent.
 This work is the expression of the inherent disposition of God Himself.
 It is also the inherent principle of God’s work, and one of the means by which God accomplishes His management.
 If God did not work in this way, man would not change or be able to know God, and Satan would not be defeated.
 Thus, in His work there continually occur changes that appear erratic, but which are actually periodic.
 The way in which man believes in God, however, is quite different: He clings to old, familiar doctrines and systems, and the older they are the more palatable they are to him.
-How could the foolish mind of man, a mind that is as intransigent as stone, accept so much unfathomable new work and words of God? … God’s intention has always been for His work to be new and alive, not old and dead, and that which He makes man hold firm to is divided into ages and periods, not everlasting and immutable.
+How could the foolish mind of man, a mind that is as intransigent as stone, accept so much unfathomable new work and words of God? … God’s intention has always been for His work to be new and alive, not old and dead, and that which He makes man hold firm to varies with the age and period, and is not everlasting and immutable.
 That is because He is a God who causes man to live and be new, rather than a devil who causes man to die and be old.
 Do you still not understand this?
 You have conceptions about God and are incapable of letting go of them because you are closed-minded.
 It is not because there is too little sense to God’s work, or because the work of God is inhumane—nor, moreover, is it because God is always negligent in His duties.

 from “Only Those Who Know the Work of God Today Can Serve God” in The Word Appears in the Flesh